marcoantonioni/cp4ba-installations/README.md

 # cp4ba-installations

+Utilities for IBM Cloud Pak® for Business Automation

 ## Description of the contents of this repository

-In this repository a series of procedures are available for the fully automated installation of IBM Cloud Pak for Business Automation environments in Openshift clusters.
+In this repository a series of procedures are available for the fully automated 'silent' installation of IBM Cloud Pak for Business Automation environments in Openshift clusters.

 The contents must be understood as examples of training on the topic of CP4BA IT Operations.